-Dockery, a Republican, was the representative for North Carolina's 3rd congressional district from 1867 to 1871.
+Dockery was the representative for North Carolina’s 3rd congressional district and was a Republican.
+He served from 1867 to 1871.

 From Jul 1868 to Mar 1871, Dockery missed 385 of 889 roll call votes, which is 43.3%.
 This is much worse than the median of 25.2% among the lifetime records of representatives serving in Mar 1871.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1869-Feb 1870||71||29||40.8%||86th|